dmarshNAIT/GitHub-HowTo/README.md

 ## Using the command line
 GIF coming soon: for now, check out this documentation for how to clone using the command line: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

-# Uploading your completed assignment
+# Part 3.
+Uploading your completed assignment
 Once you've made changes, it's time to get those changes on GitHub so your instructor can review them.

 ## Using GitHub Desktop (recommended)